-Unemployment Benefits ( $\tau$ ) Our UB program awards a transfer, $b^j$ , to a type-j unemployed agent.
-Transfers are financed by a contribution rate, $\tau$ , on the workers' labor income.
-We consider a separate system for the low-skilled and for the high-skilled individuals, since we choose to abstract from the redistributive element often associated with the UB schemes.
-The UB systems are assumed to be budget balanced in every
+Unemployment Benefits (τ) Our UB program awards a transfer, b^j , to a type-j unemployed agent.
+Transfers are financed by a contribution rate, τ , on the workers' labor income.
+We consider a separate system for the low-skill and for the high-skill individuals, since we choose to abstract from the redistributive element often associated with the UB schemes7.
+The UB systems are assumed to be budget balanced in every period.
+Thus, the UB transfers provided to a type-j unemployed individual is: